What is the security exposure when uploading files to AWS S3 over Direct Connect?¶

 What is Aviatrix PrivateS3?¶

-Aviatrix PrivateS3 is a feature that allows you to leverage AWS Direct Connect to transfer objects and files between on-prem and S3 while giving you the control of which S3 buckets by the ability to whitelist the S3 buckets.
+Aviatrix PrivateS3 is a feature that allows you to leverage AWS Direct Connect to transfer objects and files between on-prem and S3 while giving you control of the S3 buckets by the ability to whitelist the S3 buckets.

 What are the benefits of PrivateS3?¶